mgastner/cartogram-cpp/README.md

 .venv/bin/conan profile detect
 ```

-Note: From step 3 onward, we show `Debug` build commands which do not optimise speed.
+Note: From step 3 onward, we show `Debug` build commands which do not optimize speed.
 These build steps are meant to make it easier for developers to use debuggers like `gdb` or `lldb`.
 For any performance testing, please skip to the `Release` build steps shown after step 4, as this is the version that we expect end users to run.

 3. Install dependencies via Conan